-The cost and amount covered by final expense policies will vary depending on factors such as your budget, carrier selected, age, health history, and lifestyle habits.
+The cost of burial insurance – and amount covered – will vary depending on factors such as your budget, carrier selected, age, health history, and lifestyle habits.

 Premiums can be paid monthly, quarterly or annually depending on what works best for you.
 Additionally, many companies offer discounts if you choose to pay your premiums in full yearly, rather than making payments monthly.

-It’s important to note that most final expense policies do not require a medical exam before being approved; however most insurers ask questions about your health during the application process.
+It’s important to note that burial insurance for seniors does not require a medical exam before being approved; however most insurers ask questions about your health during the application process.

 This makes it easier for seniors with pre-existing conditions or those who don’t meet certain criteria due to age restrictions to still get coverage without having to worry about being denied based on their health status alone.